 The Citizens' Assembly met on Saturday and Sunday, 26-27 November.

 The first topic the Assembly is considering is the Eighth Amendment of the Constitution, as outlined in the Resolution approving its establishment.
-It is currently intended to have four meetings to consider the Eighth Amendment.

 An agenda for the meeting is available here.
 Ms Justice Laffoy's opening speech to the Assembly is available here.